msandim/feup-neural-net-iart/README.md

 - **test_data** - data files used in **test**;
 - **uml** - class diagram of the application.

 *Note: The main function is included in "GUIMain.java".
-The main function in the "Program.java" was only used for development debugging.*
+The main function in "Program.java" was only used for development debugging.*

 ## 2. Dataset